Listing Lab Overview

 • Next step — state-aware guidance: publish, build authority, roll back, or keep iterating.

-A daily quota controls how many predictions you can run.
 When the draft changes after a prediction, the panel enters a stale state (amber border) reminding you to re-predict.
+Your draft auto-saves the whole time, so predicting is never destructive — run it as often as your draft evolves.

 Listing Health

 Listing Health is a flat checklist of binary Chrome Web Store rules — character limits, formatting requirements, presence of required fields.
-Failing rules surface immediately so you don't waste a Predict Rank attempt on a draft the store would reject.
+Failing rules surface immediately so you can fix them as you go.

 Per-Field Restore and Auto-Save